 What Acne-Fighting Ingredients to Look For

 When choosing the best spot treatment for acne, both Dr. Klein and Dr. Guanche suggest looking out for tried-and-tested anti-acne ingredients like benzoyl peroxide and salicylic acid.
-Fast-acting and accessible, benzoyl peroxide is one of the most popular go-to solutions against acne and works by killing off the acne-causing bacteria and reducing redness and inflammation.
-On the other hand, salicylic acid is an exfoliant that dissolves surface impurities, clears pores and has anti-inflammatory properties to help minimize swelling and irritation.
+Fast-acting and accessible, benzoyl peroxide is one of the most popular go-to solutions against acne and works by killing off the acne-causing bacteria, reducing redness and inflammation.
+That being said, salicylic acid is an exfoliant that dissolves surface impurities, clears pores and has anti-inflammatory properties to help minimize swelling and irritation.
 Other proven acne-fighting ingredients include niacinamide or vitamin B3 and natural ingredients like tea tree, witch hazel and willow bark.

 Looking for the best products that will help restore your clear skin?
-We’ve got you covered!
-Here are our top picks for the best treatments for acne and blemishes.
+Here are our top picks.